Centres for Doctoral Training

 The MPE CDT, a partnership between Imperial College London and University of Reading, provides mathematical training spanning from data-driven statistics to model-driven analysis relevant to the Earth system.
 It will train 76 highly skilled mathematicians to become future leaders in innovative research, developing environmental prediction technologies, interpreting very large datasets relating to the Earth system, and modelling the risk associated with extreme weather and climate change.
 Further, they will translate their research into applications in the public and industrial sectors dealing with risk and uncertainty quantification for weather, oceans and climate.

-This CDT, which has been set up in partnership with University College London and Kings College London, will help train the next generation of pure mathematicians in the core areas of geometry and number theory.
+This CDT has been set up in partnership with University College London and Kings College London to help train the next generation of pure mathematicians in the core areas of geometry and number theory.
 Students will have the opportunity to gain a broad foundation in these fields before undertaking a cutting-edge research project.
 Additionally, communication and coding skills will be incorporated with teamwork as an integral part of the training.
 Our graduates will contribute to the sustainability of the mathematical sciences as well as the UK economy more widely.
 Our centre will also find innovative ways to advance women in mathematics.

 This CDT is an Imperial-wide training partnership involving Mathematics and six Engineering departments (Aeronautics, Bioengineering, Chemical, Civil, Earth Science and Mechanical).
 It spans a wide range of fluid dynamics and is underpinned by three pillars: Aerodynamics, Multiphase flows (including microflows) and Fluid surface/structure interactions.
 The CDT will train at least 75 PhDs in a unique interdisciplinary environment; students will be trained in theory, scientific computation and experiments, as well as vital transferrable skills of relevance to industry and academia.
 In addition to cutting-edge research work, students will have industrial exposure through targeted internships with our industrial partners, and will emerge from the programme as the potential future leaders in academic and industrial fluid dynamics research.